k2datascience/ds-foundations/2-scraping-sql.md

 A database is a collection of tables, where each table is made up of rows of data and each row has values for the same set of columns across the table.
 A table is very similar to a DataFrame in Pandas or how a regular CSV file is structured.
 Both have rows of values with a consistent set of columns.

 #### Querying
 SQL is the most popular database querying language on the web.
 A SQL query has to adhere to a defined structure and vocabulary that we use to define what we want the database to do.
 The SQL language has a set of general statements that you combine with specific logic to express the intent of that query.
 It's easy to read syntax makes it more english than programming language.
-You can learn more about querying and SQL commands [here at SQLBolt](https://sqlbolt.com/),
+You can learn more about basic querying and SQL commands [here at SQLBolt](https://sqlbolt.com/).
+For an thorough review of all topics, Mode Analytics provides a [comprehensive tutorial](https://community.modeanalytics.com/sql/tutorial/introduction-to-sql/).

 #### Databases